Project

 That design constraint shaped the entire implementation.

 The assistant is not a toy layer on top of a marketing site.
-It is a retrieval system built around structured resume data, deterministic guardrails, and a thin production-safe proxy to GitHub Models.
+It is a retrieval system built around structured resume data, deterministic guardrails, a Cloudflare-backed semantic retrieval layer, and a routed model boundary that can fail over between providers without breaking the user experience.

 What I Built